 Our legal basis for processing user’s Sensitive Information for the purpose described above is based on user consent.
 Users may withdraw their consent at any time, however, the withdrawal of their consent will not affect the lawfulness of processing based on consent before its withdrawal.

-When users contact customer support, we may use or request Personal Information and/or Sensitive Information as necessary to answer user questions, resolve disputes, or troubleshoot problems.
-Our legal basis for processing Personal Information for the purpose described above depends on the nature of the customer support request.
+When users contact Customer Support, we may use or request Personal Information and/or Sensitive Information as necessary to answer user questions, resolve disputes, or troubleshoot problems.
+Our legal basis for processing Personal Information for the purposes described above depends on the nature of the customer support request.
 Our legal basis can be based on consent, to satisfy our contractual or legal obligations and/or based on our legitimate interest to improve our Services.

 Our legal basis for processing user Personal Information for the purpose described above is based on our legitimate interest to develop our business.

-Third-Party Intermediaries: When users order our Services through a third-party company and provide them consent to share user Personal Information (including Genetic Data and other Sensitive Information) with us, we share user results with the third-party so they can deliver their products to the user.
+When users order our Services through a third-party company and provide them consent to share user Personal Information (including Genetic Data and other Sensitive Information) with us, we share user’s results with the third-party so they can deliver their products to the user.

 At LifeNome, users control their data and profile and can access, correct, delete, or update their data and profile at any time.
 Users may also modify and delete their entire user account and profile, which will erase their raw genetic data from our databases.

-Please note that users may not be able to delete user content that has been shared with others through the Service and that users may not be able to delete information that has been shared with third-parties.
-Users can request access to all of the user’s personally identifiable information, and ask questions about our privacy practices by sending an e-mail to LifeNome’s Privacy Administrator at firstname.lastname@example.org, or send a letter to:
+Please note that users may not be able to delete user content that has been shared with others through the products and services and that users may not be able to delete information that has been shared with third-parties.
+Users can request access to all of the user’s personally identifiable information, and ask questions about our privacy practices by sending an email to LifeNome’s Privacy Administrator at email@example.com, or send a letter to:

 1460 Broadway, 6th Floor